CPAP vs BiPAP vs APAP: Which Machine Should You Choose?

 13/10/2021

 Three’s a crowd.
-But picking one option out of three viable therapy methods?
+But picking one option out of three viable CPAP machine sleep therapy options?
 That’s just as daunting as a crowded room.

 Fear not!
-We’re here to discuss the functions of the three Positive Airway Pressure (PAP) therapies--and how each one can help treat your sleep apnea.
+We’re here to discuss the functions of the three Positive Airway Pressure (PAP) therapies: CPAP machines vs BiPAP machines vs APAP machines, and how each one can help treat your sleep apnea.
 This is by no means a definitive guide, as each case of sleep apnea is as varied as the patients who suffer from it, but we hope to give you a better idea of where to go on your path to treatment.

 Flexible Functions